Dillonpw/small-bis/README.md

-# Small Business Website Template
+# Small Business Website Astro Template

 This is a simple, responsive website template for small businesses.
 It consists of five pages and is optimized to achieve a perfect Lighthouse score.